 No action will be taken until the application and all supporting documents have been received by the School of Law.
-If the applicant will not have completed his undergraduate studies by the application date, transcripts of all work completed to date should be furnished through LSDAS as a basis for provisional action by the Committee on Admissions.
+If the applicant will not have completed his/her undergraduate studies by the application date, transcripts of all work completed to date should be furnished through LSDAS as a basis for provisional action by the Admissions Committee.